nidza07/nidza07.github.io/QC-docs/general usage.md

 For example, the discussion view has private messages, public chat, table messages and friends channels selected.

+You can also change several options which control how the view will behave:

+- Use independent review cursor: If this option is checked, the history view will have its own independent cursor when using the shortcuts to read the history messages.
+    - For example, if your discussion view has this option enabled, even if you move to the general history view, and use ```CTRL+Page down``` to move to the bottom of the history, when you switch back to the discussion view, your cursor will stay where it was last time when the discussion view was used.
+    - By default, all history views have this option unchecked.
+- Announce position: If this option is enabled, your screen reader will announce the index of the current message, as well as the total number of messages in a view when navigating the history.
+    - For example, with this option enabled, at the end of a message, you will hear, "15 of 25", where 15 means that you are currently on the 15th message in this view, and there are 25 of them in total.
+    - By default, this option is unchecked for all views.

 Customizing channels and views is an extremely flexible and powerful feature of the Playroom.
 We strongly recommend familiarizing yourself with these options, as they can allow you to configure, in great detail, how and when messages should be read or displayed.
 Below, we have outlined just a few possible scenarios, to demonstrate why this feature can be extremely helpful.

 1. By default, when at a table, chats will be read and will play a sound only when you are focused on the Playroom window.
 You may dislike this and not want to miss messages.
 You can achieve this by customizing the public chat channel, and setting its speech and sounds to always.
 2. You may not want to have messages about your friends leaving and entering the Playroom as a part of your discussion view.
 Achieving this is possible by customizing the discussion view, and unchecking the friends channel, which will no longer be a part of that view.
 3. You may want to hear a sound every time it is your turn in a game.
 By default, this sound will  play only when you are outside of the Playroom window.
 To have it always playing, set the notifications channel to always play its sounds.

-#### Colors...
+#### Colors
 Lets you configure the different colors.
 In addition to customizing the appearance of each color, you can also change the text color, background color, text color of selected element, background color of selected element, grayed text color, use predefined colors for light/white background or use predefined colors for dark/black background.
-The same customizations can be applied to the font of the text.
+Using the item below, you can also change the font.

+#### Visual theme
+Using this option, you can choose your preferred theme between auto (uses your system settings to determine the right theme), light or dark.

+Whenever you change your theme, you will get a warning dialog which will ask you whether you want the colors to automatically change with the theme.
+If you have customized your colors, answering yes in this dialog will cause you to lose all your customizations.
+However, with customized colors, you may experience combinations which are hard to read, or which may cause discomfort (for example, a completely dark Playroom interface, but a light history).
+It is advisable to choose yes here, unless you know exactly what you have customized, and prefer to keep colors as they are regardless of the theme.

 #### Enable tooltips

 This option is only useful for sighted users.
 Blind people do not need to change this setting.
 When this option is enabled, if the text of a list item is too large to fit on the screen, a tooltip will be shown once the mouse is hovered over it, displaying the full item text.
 It is also possible to configure the delay after which this tooltip will appear.

 This option is disabled by default.

+#### Announce additional information of selected element
+This option is the inverse of the tooltips option above, and it is only useful for blind users.
+If it is enabled, if you are focused on an item which has additional descriptive information, this information will automatically be announced after a delay.
+This delay is also configurable using the item below.

+Regardless of the status of this option, such descriptions can always be read manually as well by using the context menu (applications key).
+They are often descriptions of what different cards can do and their effects, or descriptions of different game options.

+This option is enabled by default.

 #### Use embedded web view
 Normally, when you press CTRL+F1 inside a game to open its rules or activate the context menu item to do this, the rules will open directly inside the Playroom client.
 They will be shown in an embedded web view, allowing you to read the rules without moving away from the client.